sjzeil/CppUnitLite/README.md

  robust as those other frameworks - some runtime errors will shut the test suite down with no final report.

 # Usage

- The framework consists of a single .h and .cpp file that can be dropped into a C++ project directory, allowing the creation of a unit test suite.
+ The framework consists of a two files, `unittest.h` and `unittest.cpp`, that can be dropped into a C++ project directory, allowing the creation of a unit test suite.

  A test suite consists of a collection of unit test functions, which can